anssip/dispatch/README.md

 ### TODO

 * Application menu
+  - Recent files in the menu
   - save & save as
   - New Project... should ask to save the current first, with OK and Cancel options
   - Open...
-  - Recent files in the menu, with the possibility to open em

 * Context management
 * Env management